juxor/afaq/markdown/secH2.md

 . .
 It also existed in Spain since the republic, but in Spain boycott of elections was ever the rule of all serious opposition parties . . .
-The revolutionary workers of the Latin countries had been wont to regard the suffrage as a snare, as an instrument of government trickery."_ [**Marx-Engels Reader**, p.
+The revolutionary workers of the Latin countries had been wont to regard the suffrage as a snare, as an instrument of government trickery."_ [ **Marx- Engels Reader** , p.
 565] Needless to say, he had failed to mention those little facts when he was attacking anarchists for expressing the opinions of the _"revolutionary workers of the Latin countries"_ and _"all serious opposition parties"_ in the 1870s!
 Similarly, the Haymarket Martyrs had moved from a Marxist position on elections to an anarchist one after their own experiences using the ballot box, as did the many British socialists who became syndicalists in the early years of the 20th century.
 It seems strange to conclude that these positions are not expressions of working class struggle while that of Marx and Engels are, particularly given the terrible results of that strategy!